AriFordsham/GHCWiki/active-branches.md

 - `late-lam-lift`: **Late Lambda Lift**.
 Nick Frisby.
 We lift some lambdas before CorePrep.
 I'm still determining when to 'not' lift a lambda.
 My terse notes [here](late-lam-lift).

-- `wip/ext-olver`: Iavor S. Diatchki.
+- `wip/ext-solver`: Iavor S. Diatchki.
 Integrate an extrenal SMT solver with the constrain solver.
 Mostly for working with type-level naturals at the moment.

-- `simd`: **SIMD support**.
-Geoffrey Mainland.
-This extends the simple SIMD support in GHC HEAD, and is slated for 7.8.

-- `th-new`: **New Template Haskell**.
-Geoffrey Mainland.
-This revamps Template Haskell, based on Simon PJ's proposal.
-See [ http://ghc.haskell.org/trac/ghc/blog/Template%20Haskell%20Proposal](http://ghc.haskell.org/trac/ghc/blog/Template%20Haskell%20Proposal)

 - `ghc-lwc2`: **Lightweight concurrency substrate support**.
 KC Sivaramakrishnan.
 This implements an evolution of Peng Li's original concept of implementing a lot of the concurrency substrate in the RTS *in Haskell*.
 The design is described in a paper, "Composable Scheduler Activations for Haskell", found here: [ http://research.microsoft.com/en-us/um/people/simonpj/papers/lw-conc/lwc-hs13.pdf](http://research.microsoft.com/en-us/um/people/simonpj/papers/lw-conc/lwc-hs13.pdf).